O Nata Lux de Lumine

 Christmas Sheet Music

 “Jingle Bells” is one of the most well-known and beloved Christmas songs worldwide.
-It was written by James Lord Pierpont and published under the title “One Horse Open Sleigh” in 1857.
+It was composed by James Lord Pierpont and was published under the title “One Horse Open Sleigh” in 1857.
+“Jingle Bells” is a jolly and upbeat song that captures the spirit of the holiday season.
+Its simple yet catchy melody makes it a perfect choice for pianists …

 “See Amid the Winter’s Snow” is a traditional English Christmas carol with lyrics by Edward Caswall and music by Sir John Goss.
 Its elegant and contemplative melody has made it a favorite during the holiday season, as it reflects on the nativity of Jesus Christ.
 The piece is characterized by its gentle phrasing, expressive dynamics, and poignant harmonies, making it …